leblowl/tile-gen/README.md

 # tile-gen
 Experimental Vector Tile Generation

-This repo uses a stripped down copy of [mapzen/TileStache](https://github.com/mapzen/TileStache) as a base, & only focuses on vector tile generation.
+tile-gen is built from a copy of [mapzen/TileStache](https://github.com/mapzen/TileStache) & only focuses on vector tile generation.

 ## Usage
 ```shell